strattasphere/website/content/english/sections/process.md

 ---
 enable: true
-title: "So what's the process?"
+title: "So, what's the process?"
 description: "Don't just take our word for it - hear from some of our satisfied users!
 Check out some of our testimonials below to see what others are saying about Hugoplate."

 # Testimonials